Code-Institute-Submissions/ctoweyburke-school_managment_ms3/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Colleagues in my school were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 - Mobile responsive - can take time - when looking at mobile view using developer tools, it sometimes does not resize and has to be reloaded to change to mobile view.

-- Date picker - Issue with date showing on the events once a new event is added.
-I have tried several ways to fix this including the link from MongoDB, the code in app.py and edit_task.html.
-I cannot see where the error is to fix it.
+- Date picker - There was an issue with the date picker.
+Rectified by going back over the lesson and updating.

 ## Deployment